 Even though I joked that devs had no reason to force you to come to the orphanage except “to have a pretty background to talk against,” Edea has a few things to say before you go, though I have a little trouble discerning their meaning even now, writing towards the end of the game.
 Maybe they’ll make sense after I clear it completely?
 Edea explains how she became a sorceress: via inheriting the power of another one, and strongly implies she may have killed the sorceress to keep her away from the children.
 And then… that’s… it!
 What was the point of that?
 To remind us that sorceresses pass on their powers?
 Rinoa was just complaining about that, this is redundant!

 Back to Esthar, which if you’ll recall was where we just were moments before.
 We were admitted to the presidential chambers, where we discover that the president and his closest aides are none other than Laguna, Kiros and Ward, as had become evident by this point.
 After some greetings, President Laguna was willing to let you dictate the flow of conversation.
 There are four questions.
 Asking about Ellone tells you the critical fact that she had been captured by Esthar as a child, which also explains why Laguna never adopted her after Rayne’s death, i.e. she was kidnapped around the same time so obviously he couldn’t!
 Asking about Rayne got you literally nothing.
 On the flip side, asking Laguna how he became president went on for a while, despite saying very little?
 As an adult player, you can probably guess most of it already from existing clues.
 He explains that Doctor Odine had already built the sealing device they used on Adel for no discernable purpose, and then details how he got Adel sealed in it via a simple trick.
-Everyone in Esthar was so happy that they appointed him president.
+Everyone in Esthar was so happy that they appointed him president and have yet to vote him out.

 The final question – or rather the first question, and asking about it prompts Laguna to say you’re cutting “straight to business” even if you ask it last like we did – explains Esthar’s big plan.
 The first few stages were fairly logical.
 Adel is now on board Lunatic Pandora under Galbadia’s protection, but isn’t fully awake, so Squall and friends are going to board Lunatic Pandora and assassinate her.
 We might even be able to finish off the Galabadian threat while we’re at it.